-Google Hangouts is a video conferencing tool developed by Google that allows users to collaborate at a distance, instant message, video chat, and share photos, computer screens, and files.
-Google Hangouts allows conversations among up to 10 users at the same time.
-It can be accessed online or through mobile apps available for iOS and Android.
+Google Hangouts is a video messaging tool developed by Google that allows users to collaborate at a distance, instant message, video chat, and share photos, computer screens, and files.
+Google Hangouts can be accessed online or through mobile apps available for iOS and Android.
 Chat histories and files are saved online, and they are available to be synced between different devices.
 For educators, Google Hangouts is a great tool to engage students in collaboration outside of the classroom.
-It overcomes geographical barriers and provides more opportunities for face-to-face communication.
+It overcomes geographical barriers and provides more opportunities for face-to-face interaction.

-Ease of Use: The Google Hangout user interface is well-designed and easy to figure out how to use without any instructions.
+Ease of Use: The Google Hangouts user interface is well-designed and easy to figure out how to use without any instructions.
 Help articles are available and searchable if you run into any problems while trying to use Google Hangouts.
-However, users need to sign in with Google Account in order to start a conversation (eg.Video Call, Phone Call and Message) or view help articles.

 Privacy: Hangouts are private (only you and the people you invite can join and see the chat history).
 However, similar to other Google apps, Google has full access to the chat history, and can provide this information, as well as personal data, to the government, if it receives such requests.

 Accessibility: Google Hangouts is organized with headings and landmarks to make it easier to navigate with a screen reader.
 Screen reader apps, such as JAWS, NVDA, VoiceOver and ChromeVox work well with Google Hangouts on multiple devices.
-It also supports Hangouts Captions, an app that connects live transcription services directly into a Google Hangout, and keyboard shortcuts in video calls and chat conversations.
+For live closed captioning, use Google Meet instead.

 Google Hangouts & the SAMR Model

-- Substitution: Students use Google Hangout to communicate with other students in the same classroom (rather than having a face-to-face conversation).
+- Substitution: Students use Google Hangouts to communicate with other students in the same classroom (rather than having a face-to-face conversation).

 - Augmentation: Students use multiple modalities, including text, emoticons, photos, or drawings to enhance face-to-face conversations.